Overview & Requirements

 Entry Procedures / Judging Process

-Universities who submit complete applications will receive a start-up grant to create their energy management plan.
-These universities will be invited to submit a complete energy management plan for the chance to win a place in DTE’s SEM program and scholarships for students involved in the creation of the plan.
+Colleges/universities who submit complete applications will receive a start-up grant to create their energy management plan.
+These colleges and universities will be invited to submit a complete energy management plan for the chance to win a place in DTE’s SEM program and scholarships for students involved in the creation of the plan.
 The program administrators reserve the right to amend the submission deadlines and award deadlines, as needed.

-All questions and answers will be made public and become part of the public domain by being posted at www.e-challenge.net.
-Questions can be directed to Leslie A. Smith, CMP, at firstname.lastname@example.org.
+All questions and answers will be made public and become part of the public domain by being posted at e-challenge.net.
+Questions can be directed to Leslie A. Smith, CMP, at email@example.com.
 All entries must be submitted online by 5 p.m.
 November 30, 2019.

 Screening of applications will be completed by December 10, 2019.
 All entrants will be notified, via email, by December 14, 2019.
 The qualifying entrants may receive a start-up grant and will move on to developing an energy management plan to be judged by a panel of industry experts.
 Additional details will be provided upon notification.